leldr/Kobo-Composite-Markup-Generator/README.md

 After execution, a new directory named `composite markups` will be created within the `markups` directory.
 Inside, you'll find subdirectories organized by book titles containing the composite images (`.png`) of your markups overlaid on the original pages.

+## Disclaimer

+Use at Your Own Risk: The Kobo Composite Markup Generator is provided "as is" without any warranties, express or implied.
+The author is not responsible for any damages or data loss resulting from the use of this script.
+Users should ensure they have backups of their data before executing the script.
+Always verify that the script functions correctly in a controlled environment before applying it to critical data.

 ## Assumptions

 - **Script Location**: The script must reside in the `.kobo/markups/` directory to function correctly.